gshanemiller/rdpmc/doc/pmu.md

 * Bit 16 (USR) this bit is typically enabled for the opposite reason of bit 17
 * Bit 21 (ANY) if CPU hyper-threading is enabled, setting bit 21 ON allows PMU to count any contribution for any HW thread running on the HW core.
 Clearing the bit with hyper-threading ON is unclear; I assume the PMU only counts the HW thread running at the time the counter was defined.
-Because of this ambiguity I recommend turning HT off
+Because of this ambiguity I recommend turning HT off.
+You might also double your programmable counters.
+See note earlier re: nanoBench.

 This leaves bits 0-7 for the `umask` and bits 8-15 for the `event-select`.
-See IR 19.2.1.2 p699 gives so-called architectural measures, or see IR 19.3.8.1.2 p754 for choices.
-All of these and others can also be found in the Intel performance compendium linked above.
+IR 19.2.1.2 p699 gives so-called architectural measures, and IR 19.3.8.1.2 p754 for more choices.
+All these and others can also be found in the Intel performance compendium linked above.

 Consider a candidate value `0x41412e`.
-The break down to be used figure 19-6 is:
+The break down to be used figure with 19-6 is:

 ```
 +------------+----------+------------+-------------------------------+